We would like to begin by answering the question “What is saffron ? And then tell you a little more about Zoetic Ltd.

 Various friends in the UK frequently asked us where they could buy top quality Iranian produce in London.
 So, whenever we got the opportunity to go home, we always brought some saffron spice and/or pistachio nuts back for them.

 During a recent visit back to Iran, a group of small farmers asked if we would be able to sell their produce in the UK.
 Consequently, it did not take long for us to accept the challenge and here we are!

 We supply only the very best produce.
-Our saffron (or Persian red gold, as it is sometimes known) is grown in the foothills of Zarand and also in Kerman.
-The only farmers we work with are our own family and friends from the same small area.
+Our saffron (or Persian red gold, as it’s sometimes known) is grown on the foothills of Zarand in Kerman province.
+The only farmers we work with are our own family and friends from the same small areas.

 Above all, we believe in giving more back to our farmers to encourage sustainable farming and environmentally friendly cultivation.
 We asked them if we could handle all the packaging arrangements and they readily agreed.

 We take environmental issues very seriously.
 Therefore, are constantly striving to find new ways of decreasing our carbon footprint.
 From the word go, we decided to use more biodegradable materials and no plastic, where possible.